GSA/digitalgov.gov/content/events/2021/04/2021-04-20-social-media-spring-session-2021.md

 deck: Join us for updates in social media topics including advertising campaigns, content archiving, and podcasting updates from fellow government experts.
-kicker: SocialGov and Federal Communicators Network
-summary: >-
+kicker: Social Media
-  On April 28 and 29, 2021, the Socialgov and Federal Communicators Network (FCN) Communities of Practice will bring federal government experts together to provide updates Social Media advertising and best practices.
+summary: Join the Socialgov and Federal Communicators Network (FCN) Communities of Practice for the latest updates in Social Media topics including advertising campaigns, content archiving, and podcasting updates.

-  There will be one session each day.
-You will need to register for each one to receive the correct Zoom for Government link and conference details.
-Below is a short description of each session.
 host: SocialGov Community of Practice and Federal Communicators Network Community of Practice
 event_organizer: Digital.gov